adamantmc/DatabaseTechnology/README.md

 # DatabaseTechnology
 Project for Database Technology class.
+Partially descriped in dbtproj.h.

 We had to implement 4 algorithms that exist in a typical DBMS.
 These algorithms were: